manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 The suffix `F` in both `NatF` and `IntListF` stands for Functor.
 A functor is a concept in category theory, that helps transform objects and arrows in a category C to objects and arrows in another category D, respectively.
-This transformation has to satisfy a law which "preserves the structure" of the objects/arrows that have been transformed.
+This transformation has to satisfy laws which "preserves the structure" of the objects/arrows that have been transformed.
 An endo-functor is a functor where the start category and the end category are the same.
 Please do take a look at a more detailed definition if interested.